-Next Available Public Course Dates for the Technical Report Writing Course
+Next Available Public Course Dates for the Project Management Course

 In a recent global construction survey it came to light that only 31% of construction projects came within 10% of their budget and only 25% finished within 10% of their original deadlines.
 Overall only 33% of projects were delivered on time and on budget…and remember that these are ‘global’ statistics!

 The main reasons that construction project managers gave for the failure of their projects were:

 37% – not able to actually meet the project requirements